Skilled Worker Change of Employment

 If the worker already has a Skilled Worker visa, then they will have already had to prove their knowledge of English and submitted the required documents (for example, ID, bank statements, certificates).
 The rules state that workers will only need to submit this documentary evidence again if you have been in the UK for less than one year.

-Losing a sponsored job, whether the worker was dismissed from their employment for a number of reasons including redundancy or reorganisation, or may themselves have opted to resign, will have an impact on the individual’s leave to remain in the UK, since their Skilled Worker visa is dependant on their sponsored employment.
+Losing a sponsored job, whether the worker was dismissed from their employment or chose to resign, will have an impact on the individual’s leave to remain in the UK, since their Skilled Worker visa is dependant on their sponsored employment.

-There are also other visa types that the visa holder could consider, if finding an eligible job is not possible, such as a family visa.
+There are also other visa types that the visa holder could consider depending on their eligibility, such as a family visa.
+Take advice to understand the possible routes open to you.

-However, if the visa holder is not eligible for any other type of visa and cannot find another eligible job, the law states that they will have to leave the UK within 60 days of being notified by the UK Home Office, or the expiry of their visa, whichever is the shorter.
-There is no grace period.
-Once the 60 days are up the visa holder has to leave, or they will be considered to be in the UK illegally.
+If the visa holder is not eligible for any other type of visa and cannot find another eligible job, the law states that they will have to leave the UK.
+The Home Office normally curtails the visa to 60 days, or to the visa expiry date if sooner, from the date of the curtailment notice.

 We are specialists in UK business immigration, with substantial experience and recognised expertise in advising employers and workers on UK employment sponsorship, sponsor licence applications and management, and Skilled Worker visa applications.
 For specialist immigration advice to support your talent mobility and business operations, contact us.